Jarre-ing experiences

-Growing up in the early 80s I was aware of synthesized sound.
-I don’t know why I found the bloops interesting - perhaps it was the common presence of “synthetic electronic sound” in science fiction TV shows that resonated with me.
+As a child in the early 80s I was aware of synthesized sound.
+I don’t know why I found the bloops interesting - perhaps it was the frequent presence of “synthetic electronic sound” in science fiction TV shows that resonated with me.
 Or maybe it was because these sounds weren’t ordinary and everyday.
-Older people seemed to find electronic sounds cold and alienating, but for me they were (and are) beguiling.

-Though I was aware of the early 80s synth pop boom to some degree (I certainly remember when Don’t You Want Me (1981) and Blue Monday (1983) came out, I was more focused on electronic musical cues from Doctor Who, or Buck Rogers in the 25th Century, or indeed from Vangelis’ ubiquitous 1981 synth hit Chariots of Fire.
-(I was especially impressed by how Vangelis’ studio setup had him besieged by keyboards.)
-But more than any of these things, my most vivid experience of this music was what played on TV whenever our local television transmitter lost its upstream feed (something that happened at that time more often than you’d think).
-This anonymous soundtrack featured a cascade of electronic sound which I found captivating and mysterious at the age of I dunno, somewhere between 6 and 8.
+Though I was aware of the early 80s synth pop boom to some degree (I certainly remember when Don’t You Want Me (1981) and Blue Monday (1983) came out), I was more focused on electronic musical cues from Doctor Who, or the laser sounds from Star Wars and Buck Rogers in the 25th Century, or Vangelis’ ubiquitous 1981 synth hit Chariots of Fire.
+(I remember being especially impressed by how Vangelis’ studio setup had him besieged by keyboards.)

-In any event, it seems I was primed in some way when, in 1990, I saw a cheesy ad on TV for Synthesiser Greatest (volume 1), a collection of synth hits distributed in my homeland by the cheap and cheerful Dino Records.
-The ad featured a tune I recognised from the TV transmitter breakdown music.
-I had never bought music before, but I was sufficiently moved to buy this compilation.
+Then, in 1990, I saw a cheesy ad on TV for Synthesiser Greatest (volume 1), a collection of synth hits distributed in my homeland by the cheap and cheerful Dino Records.
+The ad featured a tune I recognised from the TV transmitter breakdowns.
+At this point I was 14, and had never bought music before, but I was sufficiently moved to buy this compilation.
 And so it was, on my 15th birthday, I acquired Synthesizer Greatest on cassette.

 The album, as I discovered later, featured covers only (boo!) by a Dutchman going by the name Ed Starink.
-(I thought this name was an embarrassing pseudonym, but apparently it isn’t?!)
-The vibe of the enterprise was pretty cheap and cheesy, and I wouldn’t say it was the sort of thing I’d buy now (or even a year after I bought it).
-To be fair the quality of the covers was actually pretty solid, but the comp is more valuable as a starting point for further research.
+(I thought this name was an embarrassing pseudonym, but as best I can tell it isn’t…?)
+It’s not the sort of record a conoisseur would be proud to have in their collection, but as a starting point for further research it was actually very valuable.
 Here’s a list of some of the tracks:

 Let’s give it up for Synthesizer Greatest. clap clap clap